liveahero-wiki/liveahero-wiki.github.io/_events/2103wolfman.md

 Complete special scenario "Encounter with the shadow wolf" to unlock event free quests and event shop where you can obtain the rank 1 character {% chara_link Shadow Wolfman|h1 %}.

-Maintenance is set to start on 2021/03/26 14:00-18:00 JST

-As usual, please finish any ongoing quests before maintenance start.

 ### Limited Time Missions: